flightlesscoder/ReactBlazorAdapter/README.md

 As create-react-app expects a div with id "root", if you do not wish to eject and customize your create-react-app, you may want to add a `<div id="root" style="display: none;" />` to your `index.html` file to avoid a console error.

+### What about Blazor Server (SSR/Stream/etc.)?

+Blazor server is not currently supported.
+I have a working POC but haven't published it.
+This may change in the future.

 ### Passing methods as attributes to ReactComponent causes Visual Studio to suggest invoking the method (CS8974)

 This seems to be an open issue with the C# toolchain that has been fixed before: